iro4sohho/sityou/JsonfileArchiver.md

 #### save_path : str

-If a file with the same name exists, it is automatically saved under a different name with sufffix '(number)'.
+If a file with the same name exists, it is automatically saved under a different name with suffix '(number)'.

 ### Return
 dict : <br>